 Note – There have been many serious accidents on Yamnuska hiking trail in 2020.
 The worst section is the scree slope on the front side.
-The trail was closed for a few days but has since reopened.
-Safety officials are recommending the circuit trail only be used by experienced hikers.
+A new trail was recently opened that makes the descent longer but much safer by avoiding the scree slope.

 6. Burstall Pass